alohamujeeb/alohamujeeb.github.io/docs/embsys-drobot/Quectel-RM530N-GL/02-sw-setup-pi5.md

 	- connect to APN and get IP
 	- create a TCP connection

+Note:
+Check APN Automatically (if supported)
+AT+QICSGP=1,1

+or activate without APN
+AT+QIACT=1

+or set "sunsurf" for M1

 ### Step 3: Change device mode and interface

 	- change device mode